Frequently Asked Questions

 There are approximately 2,800 buried here.
 The actual number is unknowable for several reasons:

-What is the vault's purpose?
+What is the purpose of the vault?